What is WIC?

 An EBT Card for WIC foods that you can use at a neighborhood store and pharmacy.

 The important foods you receive through the WIC Program include:

-WIC is supplemental because it provides certain foods, which are considered essential for good growth and nutrition during the first few years of life.
-By providing these foods, participants may use money they have saved to purchase other foods such as bread, fruits, vegetables and meat.
+WIC is supplemental and provides certain foods, which are considered essential for good growth and nutrition during the first few years of life.
+By providing these foods, participants may use their funds to purchase other foods that aren’t available through WIC.

 Learn how to choose healthy foods and how to fix healthy meals

-In order to participate in the program you must meet eligibility criteria.
+In order to participate in the program, you must meet the following eligibility criteria:

 - You must be a Pregnant, Postpartum or Breastfeeding woman, or an infant or a child under the age of five.